-It can be hard to determine value and return on investment (ROI) on wellness programs.
+It can be hard to determine value and return on investment (ROI) on wellness programs, and wellness incentives.
 This can sometimes lead corporations to think that they’re too expensive or don’t deliver positive ROI.
 However, they do more than just spruce up a benefits package.
 Having a wellness program shows your employees that you care, which can actually save your company a lot of money in recruitment and retention.

 It Improves Employee Engagement

 Employee engagement is the key to receiving the best performance from your staff and it turns out wellness programs are a great way to boost it.
 In a 2015 survey conducted by Quantum Workplace, employees stated when their employers offered a wellness program, they were 38% more engaged and 18% more likely to make an extra effort at work.
 They were also 17% less likely to quit.
 51% of of organizations surveyed by the International Foundation of Employee Benefit Plans (IFEBP) said that wellness programs has led to an increase in employee satisfaction.
 Furthermore, in a 2015 report from Gallup, more engaged employees were 27% more likely to have an ‘excellent’ performance rating by their companies.
 Also, a 2012 study found that wellness programs reduced sick leave by 25%.